Why the Ram Mandir will be a beacon of light for humanity

 This is why people have venerated Shri Rama for these qualities.
 It is not for the battle and victory over Ravana alone, but for all these qualities that we respect him and look up to him as a role model.
 We aspire to have at least some of his qualities.

 This Temple of Rama which is coming up with the Bhumi Pujan along with the vigraha or of Ram Lalla is very important.
 It is important in the context of the 16 qualities that Lord Rama had and which every human being should aspire to have.
-The message that this Temple will convey are these qualities to humanity at large, say Hari and Hema.
+The message that this Temple will convey are these qualities to humanity at large, say Dr. Hari and Dr. Hema.

 Global influence: